Hockey Takeaways vs Giveaways

 |A defensive player checks the player with the puck leading to a change of possession.||Takeaway|

-Takeaways and giveaways are considered a statistic in ice hockey.
-However, takeaways and giveaways are unreliable stats since the definitions are vague and confusing.
+Takeaways and giveaways are considered statistics in ice hockey.
+However, the definitions of takeaways and giveaways are somewhat vague and confusing, meaning it can be difficult to discern between the two.
 The NHL defines a takeaway as any type of pressure applied to an offensive player resulting in them losing possession of the puck.
 It can be difficult to determine when the pressure was applied and where on the ice and who to give credit for the stat to.